 The Agency entered into a management agreement with ElectriCities.
 Under the current management agreement with the Agency, ElectriCities is required to provide all personnel and personnel services necessary for the Agency to conduct its business in an economic and efficient manner.
-This agreement continues through December 31, 2018, and is automatically renewed for successive three-year periods unless terminated by one year's notice by either party prior to the end of the contract term.
-The Agency paid ElectriCities \$12,410,000 and \$11,790,000 for the years ended December 31, 2018 and 2017, respectively.
+This agreement continued through December 31, 2018 and was automatically renewed for successive three-year periods unless terminated by one year's notice by either party prior to the end of the contract term.
+The Agency paid ElectriCities \$13,598,000 and \$12,410,000 for the years ended December 31, 2019 and 2018, respectively.